 How to choose the best medical marijuana stocks

 Investors should consider the same key attributes for medical marijuana stocks that they would for any stock:

-The medical marijuana market faces several risks; stricter regulations could be imposed, and markets might not expand as quickly as expected.
-But the long-term prospects of the medical marijuana industry appear very good.
-More countries and U.S. states are recognizing the potential benefits of medical cannabis and are allowing the legal use and sale of medical cannabis products.
-More individuals and the broader medical community are also recognizing these potential benefits, driving higher demand for medical marijuana.
-This presents a terrific opportunity for risk-tolerant investors.
+But the long-term prospects of the medical marijuana industry are excellent.
+More countries and U.S. states are recognizing the potential benefits of medical cannabis and legalizing the use and sale of medical cannabis products.
+More individuals and the broader medical community are also recognizing the plant's medicinal benefits, driving demand higher for medical marijuana.

 Risk-tolerant investors with long investing horizons are likely to profit by investing in medical marijuana.